 - Easily manufactured

-However, cement brings in several disadvantages when you look at the environment side of the issue.
+However, cement brings in several disadvantages when you look at the environmental side of the issue.
 They have:

 - High carbon footprint